Are you looking for an awesome one-day in Athens itinerary from the Piraeus Cruise Port in the summer? Then you are in the right spot!

 Our first stop on this Athens itinerary will be the famous Acropolis.
 Since it gets super busy there later, it is best to head there as soon as possible!

-The Acropolis is a UNESCO World Heritage Site and it is basically an ancient citadel on a hill and symbol of Greek civilization.
+The Acropolis is a UNESCO World Heritage Site, and it is basically an ancient citadel on a hill and a symbol of Greek civilization.

 The Temple of Athena Nike is another attraction worth seeing.